RyNo-Design/zmk-config-MicroGaming/zephyr/samples/bluetooth/handsfree/README.rst

 This sample can be found under :zephyr_file:`samples/bluetooth/handsfree` in the Zephyr tree.

-See :zephyr:code-sample-category:`bluetooth` samples for details.
+See :ref:`bluetooth samples section <bluetooth-samples>` for details.